School Holidays in Sydney: Autumn 2025

 The mountains are a great day out for active kids.
 You can take the train or drive.
 Either way, there is plenty to do when you get there from easy bushwalks to family-friendly picnic spots.

-The Blue Mountains Explorer Bus is free for kids and a great way to explore the mountains without worrying about parking!
+The Blue Mountains Explorer Bus is a great way to explore the mountains without worrying about parking!
 We have written a detailed guide to the bus here.

 If you decide to spend the night, take the Katoomba Falls Night-Lit Walk.
 Another unique experience is a nighttime visit to Scenic World.